 Reflections on Working Together in African American Communities

-September 25, 2013 by Donna Payne, Associate Director of Field Outreach
+Post submitted by Donna Payne, Former HRC Associate Director of Field Outreach

 September 17 to 21 is the annual convening of the Congressional Black Caucus Legislative Conference and the National Black Justice Coalition’s (NBJC) Summit, Out on the Hill.
 They both bring together African Americans nationally to reflect on legislative priorities and discuss issues of concern.
 Attending this year’s Congressional Black Caucus had a very positive feel to it.
 Perhaps it was the inclusion of my colleague, Rev MacArthur Flournoy and I to speak at the 50th Anniversary of the March on Washington on August 28th or it could have been the Human Rights Campaign’s support to protest NY’s Stop-and-Frisk Policy in 2012, or even the LGBT community showing up in support for the NAACP’s One Nation rally for economic justice and voting rights.
 I’m not sure which played the most in our movement forward, but I know we are all working together.

 NBJC’s Out on the Hill, a summit for African American LGBT people, held a panel discussion about building Black LGBT Political Power and then lobbied Congressional Black Caucus (CBC) members on the Employment Non-Discrimination Act.
 At the debriefings, many Black Congressional members expressed their desire to be more inclusive of the LGBT community.